 Sporting applied Arabic numerals, the trademark faceted hour markers and the skeletonized hands, the dial of the watch is easy to read in broad daylight, but will possibly be illegible at night, since I don’t see any sign of any luminous substance here.

-Well, the watch looks fine (at least for a sporty chronograph, which is supposed to be massive and look rugged,) although some people may be scared away by its hefty price tag.
+Well, the watch looks fine (at least, fine for a sporty chronograph, which is supposed to be massive and look rugged,) although some people may be scared away by its hefty price tag.
 According to the Swiss watchmaker, the limited edition Bode Bang Chrono will be offered to the general public at an MSRP of more than $17,000.

 From where I sit, even the ceramic parts and the world-champion’s facsimile can’t justify such a high price.